Change Cases

-The Object Primer 3rd Edition: Agile Model Driven Development (AMDD) with UML 2 Change cases (Bennett 1997) are used to describe new potential requirements for a system or modifications to existing requirements.
+Change cases are used to describe new potential requirements for a system or modifications to existing requirements.
 Change cases are modeled in a simple manner.
 You describe the potential change to your existing requirements, indicate the likeliness of that change occurring, and indicate the potential impact of that change.
-Figure 1 presents two change cases, one potential change that is motivated by technical innovation¾in this case the use of the Internet¾and a second by a change in your business environment.
+Figure 1 presents two change cases, one potential change that is motivated by technical innovation-in this case the use of the Internet-and a second by a change in your business environment.
 Notice how both change cases are short and to the point, making them easy-to-understand.
 The name of a change case should describe the potential change itself.

 Figure 1.
 Change cases.